ColumnColumn

 May 17, 2019, 2:00 PM.

 The sight of my arrival at Ho Chi Minh City Airport is still vivid in my mind.
+Of all the foreigners waiting for immigration, half were Koreans like me.

 This was the moment when I realized firsthand what I had read in the article that there are 96 international flights a week between Ho Chi Minh City and Seoul Incheon International Airport, more than twice as many as between Ho Chi Minh City and Narita/Haneda.